 Any action or investigation will be implemented.
-If other action is determined as appropriate and either party declines to cooperate that will be reported to the Monitoring Officer who may decide to treat the facts as a complaint for determination through the process as set out above.
+If other action is determined as appropriate and either party declines to cooperate that will be reported to the Monitoring Officer who may decide to progress the original complaint through the process as set out above.